Ekhasomi-Sun19/Web_Apps/README.md

 The google chrome developer platform was also a very important tool that I used for this project to determine various screen size and resolution.

 Github was also a tool for cloud storage of my code, and I used it to create an actual web link that can be use to easily access the program online.
-The below link will actually open the program on a web browser.

 # Describe the programming language that you used